 Unleashing the power of Ikigai

 “I am a firm believer that attitude is everything when it comes to aging,” said Heather.
 She envisions a world where people of all ages are valued and heard.
-For over two decades, she has been motivated to empower older adults and promote limitless possibilities.
-She views retirement as “The start of a new chapter in life, a chance to open yourself up to new experiences and friendships and discover unforeseen possibilities.”
-Getting older is an opportunity to Never Stop Growing.
+For over two decades, she has continued to empower older adults to find new ways to grow.
+“Getting older is an opportunity to Never Stop Growing.”

 At Sequoia Living, find your ikigai and live a purpose-filled life.